YEAR ONE

 PROGRESS UPDATE

-Progress across each can be viewed in the drop downs below.
+Progress across each can be viewed in the sections below.

-Electricity consumption is still our largest single source of emissions.
-We must reduce our consumption to reduce emissions and increase financial benefits, while enabling us to support other goals such as generating all the electricity we consume.
+Electricity consumption remains our largest single source of emissions at 54%.
+We must reduce our consumption to reduce emissions and deliver financial benefits, while enabling us to support other goals such as generating all the electricity we consume.

 GOAL: 100% of energy used is our own or hosted renewables by 2040